cycy96/LCYportfolio/README.md

 ✔️ Resume
 ✔️ LinkedIn

-To view a live example, https://cycy96.github.io/LCYportfolio/
+To view a live example, follow this link: https://cycy96.github.io/LCYportfolio/